-609The last publicly identified President of the University was So Chun-bong.
+The last publicly identified President of the University was So Chun-bong.
 The Rector is Kim Jang-kil.
-In October 2012, the University was renamed the Kim Jong-il People's Security University.610Lee Keum-Soon et al., White Paper on Human Rights in North Korea 2008 (Seoul: Korea Institute for National Unification, 2008).
+In October 2012, the University was renamed the Kim Jong-il People's Security University.

+Lee Keum-Soon et al., White Paper on Human Rights in North Korea 2008 (Seoul: Korea Institute for National Unification, 2008).
 To work for the MPS, applicants must undergo a very thorough background check, extending to six degrees of family relationships.
 No relatives up to and including one's second cousins can have served time, even in a correctional center.
-According to one defector, background checks within the Ministry have become significantly less strict in recent years, but people who have personal or family backgrounds tied to South Korea are not able to get positions in the Party.611The Political Bureau is headed by Ri Pyong-sam.
-The Vice Director is Paek Kye-ryong.
+According to one defector, background checks within the Ministry have become significantly less strict in recent years, but people who have personal or family backgrounds tied to South Korea are not able to get positions in the Party.

-severe punishment: slander of Kim Jong-un; "superstitious behavior," including of a religious nature like Christianity; production, sale, or consumption of illicit substances; and viewing or distributing illicit recordings.612 Following the promulgation of these new guidelines, North Korean authorities formed new inspection teams to address border security concerns.
-The teams were "created out of the graduating class of a university of politics under the Ministry of People's Security in Pyongyang...[and] border security was tightened."^{613, 614} ii.
+bolstering internal security.
+Provincial MPS bureaus and offices received four guidelines related to transgressions that carry particularly severe punishment: slander of Kim Jong-un; "superstitious behavior," including of a religious nature like Christianity; production, sale, or consumption of illicit substances; and viewing or distributing illicit recordings.
+Following the promulgation of these new guidelines, North Korean authorities formed new inspection teams to address border security concerns.
+The teams were "created out of the graduating class of a university of politics under the Ministry of People's Security in Pyongyang and border security was tightened."
+223 ii.
 Korean People's Interior Security Forces

-The MPS also has authority over the KPISF, a national guard-like entity dedicated to quelling social unrest and suppressing domestic rebellions.615 The KPISF is headed by General Kim In-sik.616 In April 2012, Kim was appointed Vice Premier at the Fifth Session of the 12th SPA, while Ri Pyong-sam, the Director of the KPISF Political Bureau, was made an alternate member of the Politburo at the Fourth Party Conference.
+The MPS also has authority over the KPISF, a national guard-like entity dedicated to quelling social unrest and suppressing domestic rebellions.624 The KPISF is headed by General Kim In-sik.625 In April 2012, Kim was appointed Vice Premier at the Fifth Session of the 12th SPA, while Ri Pyong-sam, the Director of the KPISF Political Bureau, was made an alternate member of the Politburo at the Fourth Party Conference.

-Image 42: General Kim In-sik Commander, KPISF
+Image 42: Gen. Kim In-sik Commander, KPISF

-Image 43: Colonel General Ri Thae-chol Led KPISF delegation to China in 2011
+Image 43: Col. Gen. Ri Thae-chol Led KPISF delegation to China in 2011